Scalped (comics): Rez Blues

-A look is given into the histories of both Carol Ellroy's history back to when her mother, Claudine, tried two times self-abort her and Red Crow convincing her not to.
-But after an unknown amount of time Claudine leaves both Red Crow and Carol.
+A look is given into the histories of both Carol Ellroy's history back to when her mother, Claudine, tried two times self-abort her and Red Crow convincing her not to, but after an unknown amount of time Claudine leaves both Red Crow and Carol.
 It is also revealed that Gina Bad Horse, Dashiell's mother, aborted a child a few years after Dashiell was born and shows her leaving Dashiell's father immediately after leaving the abortion clinic.
 It also shows Carol contemplating suicide before Granny Poor Bear tells her that having a baby is a good thing and also convinces her to join a rehabilitation clinic and move in with her.
 Carol joins the rehab center and burns down her own house.
 Parallel to these events Dashiell is kidnapped by Red Crow, wanting to make Dashiell detox, takes him and leaves him in a tent where he hallucinates and wanders to his mother's grave.
 Before this Dashiell's father Wade comes to the Rez, apparently on account of Gina's funeral.
 Wade rescues Dashiell from the cold and brings him to the hospital.
 Later Wade tells Dashiell that his real purpose of coming back was to catch Gina's killer.
 Carol and Dashiell meet and both think of revealing every thing (Dasheill that he is in love with her and Carol that she is pregnant) but they don't and agree not to meet up later.
 The next day Carol aborts her child while Dashiell waits where he had agreed with Wade to meet but on the way there Wade is stopped by Agent Nitz who doesn't want Dashiell and Wade to meet.
-Wade soon realizes that Dashiell's identity as a Federal Investigator.
+Wade soon realizes that Dashiell is an undercover federal agent.
 Carol reveals to Granny Poor Bear that she didn't keep the baby and Granny takes her under her wing and trains to care for her house after she dies.
 The story arc completes with Dashiell sitting near his mother grave.